bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `COLOR` red green blue

-Qualifiers: /BG /CURSOR /IMAG /REAL
+Qualifiers: /BG /CURSOR /IMAG /REAL /FG=ind

-Qualifier defaults: /REAL
+Qualifier defaults: /REAL /FG=1

 Defaults: current current current

 Description:
-`COLOR` sets the color of elements of the display. /BG sets the color of the background and /CURSOR sets the color of all cursors. /REAL and /IMAG set the color of the real and imaginary data respectively.
+`COLOR` sets the color of elements of the display. /BG sets the color of the background and /CURSOR sets the color of all cursors. /REAL and /IMAG set the color of the real and imaginary data respectively. /FG=1 sets the color of the current data set, while /FG=2 sets the color of the reference data as set by `SET REF ON`.

 The red/green/blue values may each range from 0 to 100.
 That is, to specify pure red, use 100 0 0.